pluget/repository/README.md

 ## Source of truth

-When downloading file, or manually putting data, you/script should source the data in the following order:
+When downloading file or fetching data, you/your script should source the data in the following order:

 Official Website > GitHub > GitLab > BitBucket > SpigotMC > Bukkit > PaperMC